API Contracts: Design, Versioning, and Contract Testing

 Conclusion

 API contracts are not documentation or an API design exercise.
-They are a safety mechanism.
+They are a safety net.
 They let teams move fast without accidentally breaking each other, and they make implicit agreements between services explicit and testable.

 Contract testing is one of those practices that feels like pure overhead until you have worked without it.
 Then you miss it.
-The confidence of knowing your changes do not break downstream consumers, before production, every time, is worth the investment.
+The confidence of knowing your changes do not break downstream consumers — before production, every time — is worth the investment.

 Pick one API.
 Write the contract.
 Add a consumer-driven test.
 Find out what breaks before your users do.
 That is the point.